mattsemar/dsp-personal-logistics/readme.md

 * Adjusted incoming items position when using items from inventory for research
 * Adjusted logistics drone speed calculation to match game a little better
 * Fixed missed sorting of player inventory
+* Removed ability to send buffered items to inventory (or network) if there are incoming requests being processed for them (credit: ghostorchidgaming for report)

 #### v1.0.9
 Bugfix, fixed issue where incoming items would never be shown, oops.